-Prometheus and Grafana are two monitoring tools that, when combined, provide all of the information DevOps and Dev teams need to build and maintain applications.
-Prometheus collects many types of metrics from almost every variety of service written in any development language, and Grafana effectively queries, visualizes, and processes these metrics.
+Prometheus and Grafana are two monitoring tools that, in combination, provide all of the information DevOps and Dev teams need to build and maintain applications.
+Prometheus collects many types of metrics from almost every variety of service written in any development language, and open source grafana effectively queries, visualizes, and processes these metrics.

-Grafana’s ability to measure mean time to repair (MTTR) is another reason for its popularity.
-MTTR is a key metric used by production teams to measure DevOps efficiency and productivity.
+The Grafana edition’s ability to measure mean time to repair (MTTR) is another reason for its popularity.
+MTTR is a key metric for production teams to measure DevOps efficiency and productivity.
 In order to maintain high SLA and meet high service standards, a team needs to be able to continuously monitor, identify, and instantly act upon incidents.
 This is critical to ensuring that the recovery process can start right away.
-Using the right graphs in Grafana gives teams the ability to keep track of each dedicated service and the system as a whole.
+Using the right graphs in the Grafana version gives teams the ability to keep track of each dedicated service and the system as a whole.
 That said, the team still needs to know what to track, and this is where Prometheus comes in.

 What Is Prometheus?